jarohen/ccnes-scorer/README.md

 ## Licence

-Code: &copy James Henderson 2013, all rights reserved.
+Code: &copy; James Henderson 2013, all rights reserved.
 Feel free to get hold of me if you want to re-use this though!

 CCNES: Fabes, R.A., Eisenberg, N., & Bernzweig, J. (1990).
 The Coping